japalbornoz/Multilayer-Campus-Redundancy-Design/validation/failover-test-1-hsrp/README.md

   - host ping tests
   - HSRP role observation where available
   - end-to-end connectivity checks before and after the simulated failure

+## Validation Method
+Failover was validated using:

+- host ping tests
+- HSRP role observation where available
+- end-to-end connectivity checks before and after the simulated failure

 ## Commands Used
 The following commands were used during this test: